lucas98sf/lucas98sf/README.md

 - 👨‍💻 I'm a FullStack Developer working with TypeScript and React
 - 🎓 Studying Computer Science at UFABC
-- 🎯 Currently, I am interested in learning more about functional programming and languages like Rust, OCaml/ReScript.
+- 🎯 Currently, I am interested in learning more about functional programming.
 Additionally, I want to improve my TypeScript coding skills.